ahmedalnaqaa/voyager/README.md

 > This is a new release of Voyager to discover NodeJs.

-This microservice for sending push & sms notifications.
+This microservice for sending push & sms notifications using OneSignal third party.

 Requirements
 =======